 Herniated discs account for the vast majority of lower back pain.
 There are two types of herniated discs.
 A contained herniated disc, commonly called a bulging disc, occurs when the inner portion of the disc pushes into the outer layer and compresses the nerve.
 Uncontained herniated discs occur when the inner portion extends through the outer layer of the disc into the space between the vertebrae.

 Patients with CLBP due to a contained herniated disc are treated with conservative therapies, including physical therapy, spinal injections and anti-inflammatory medication.
-When these are not effective at relieving the pain and the patient does not want to undergo spine surgery, Disc FX is a new type of minimally invasive spine surgery that provides an alternative.
+When these are not effective at relieving the pain and the patient does not want to undergo spine surgery, Disc FX is a type of minimally invasive spine surgery that provides an alternative.
 In this outpatient procedure, the spine surgeon uses imaging to guide a needle into the disc and remove a small portion of the jelly-like middle of the disc to provide more space to the compressed nerve.
 Patients go home the same day as the procedure with a small suture and bandage.

 Benefits: